secretstartups/handbook/hiring/conducting-a-gitlab-interview/index.html.md

 In Greenhouse, you will use an "interview kit" when interviewing a candidate, which has text for feedback and scorecards for skills and values.

 We want to highlight the strengths and weaknesses of the candidate in an easy to absorb, standardised way.
 Every scorecard must include Pros and Cons.
-This helps the recruiting team gather data that will be presented to the candidate in the form of feedback.
+This helps the talent acquisition team gather data that will be presented to the candidate in the form of feedback.

 The bottom of the feedback form will ask for an overall recommendation on if you want to hire this person or not; please do leave a score for each candidate, and read our [handbook page discussing the scorecards and best practices](/handbook/hiring/greenhouse/#scorecards).

 Scoring is defined as follows:

 ##### All divisions but Engineering